Tad Szulc: Other publications

-Testimony on CIA and Israeli Nuclear Program
+Testimony on the CIA and the Israeli nuclear program

 In June 1975, Szulc testified before the Church Committee (the Senate Select Committee to Study Governmental Operations with Respect to Intelligence Activities) regarding a story he was investigating for Penthouse magazine.
 Szulc testified that he had received information that the CIA's counterintelligence division, then headed by James Angleton, had provided Israeli intelligence with technical assistance and the services of nuclear physicists in the late 1950s, subsequent to the 1956 Suez War, to aid in developing a nuclear weapon.

 Szulc testified that he met with Angleton in the spring of 1975 to confirm the story.
 According to Szulc, Angleton "told me that essentially this information was correct," with two corrections: that the timeframe was the late 1950s (not the '60s) and that no fissionable material, such as plutonium, had been provided.
 Szulc also testified that when he specifically asked if the British-born scientist Dr. Wilfrid Mann was involved, Angleton "confirmed that indeed this was the case" and warned that publishing the story could be "enormously... dangerous to Dr. Mann personally," possibly to the point of suicide.

 Nine days later, on June 19, 1975, James Angleton testified before the same committee.
 While Angleton confirmed that the meeting with Szulc at the home of their mutual friend Benjamin Wells did occur, he directly and completely contradicted Szulc's account under oath.
 When asked by committee counsel if he had denied the story about transferring atomic technology, Angleton testified, "I said, it is wrong."
 When the committee read back Szulc's specific testimony—that Angleton had confirmed the story but denied the transfer of fissionable material—Angleton replied, "That is completely false" and "That is absolutely false."

-Possible Soviet Asset
+Possible Soviet asset

 In 2025, newly released CIA documents included a 1977 memo which discussed the possibility of Szulc being a Soviet asset.